Skip to content

 The following constants have special meaning, when they are defined.

-• @delay - defines the standard delay (in seconds) after the bot shows a message to the user
+• @delay - defines the standard delay (in seconds) after the bot shows the next message to the user.

 • @typing_indicator - defines the standard delay (in seconds) how long the typing indicator should be displayed before any message is shown to the user.